surbhibawaria/School_District_Analysis/README.md

 ### The District Summary

-As we can see below, for the district summary, there are nominal changes in some of the values from the original analysis to the repeated analysis.
+As we can see below, for the district summary data, there are nominal changes in some of the values from the original analysis to the repeated analysis.
 Athough the average math score, average reading score, passing math percentage, passing reading percentage, and overall passing percentage show minute changes, the changes are less than 1% and can be round off easily.
 While rest of the data, total schools, total students, and total budget remains the same.

 _Original Analysis_: